makbn/docker_basics_tutorial/README.md

 - In summary:

-  docker is an open-source project that use **OS-level virtualization technology** to provide an **isolated context** called **container** to **run application without overheads of virtual machines technology** that used tereditionally!
+  docker is an open-source project that uses **OS-level virtualization technology** to provide an **isolated context** called **container** to **run application without overheads of virtual machines technology** that used traditionally!

-in few next paragraphs we will talk about virtualization technology!you can jump to Docker Hello World if you are not intrest!
+in few next paragraphs, we will talk about virtualization technology!you can jump to Docker Hello World if you are not interested!

 # Virtualization history